bbtufty/romsearch/docs/configs/config.rst

                                         #           ['games', 'applications'].
 Defaults to 'all_but_games', which will
                                         #           remove everything except games

     rompatcher:                                # ROMPatcher specific options
       xdelta_path: [path_to_xdelta]            # OPTIONAL.
 This is where xdelta is located on your filesystem
+      rompatcher_js_path: [path_to_rompatcher] # OPTIONAL.
+This is where RomPatcher.js is located on your filesystem

     discord:                            # OPTIONAL.
 If defined, supply a webhook URL so that ROMSearch can post Discord
       webhook_url: [webhook_url]        #           notifications